 The server and compute node hardware is built by HP and delivered by GoVirtual.

 MStud is a private partition and login node

 hebbe-mstud.c3se.chalmers.seon Hebbe owned by the M-program at Chalmers.
 As of November 2019, there is also a private partition on Vera.

 Teachers at the M-program interested in obtaining access for courses or projects should contact Mikael Enelund for more details on how to apply.

-Storage area, internal networks and software are shared together with Hebbe.
+Storage area, internal networks and software are shared together with Hebbe and Vera respectively.

-All Software installed on Hebbe is also made available for MStud.
-The login node can also be accessed graphically (with hardware accelerated graphics) via Thinlinc thanks to its NVidia Quadro P2000 graphics card and is suitable for heavy pre/post-processing work.
+All Software installed on Hebbe and Vera is also made available for MStud.
+The login node can also be accessed graphically (with hardware accelerated graphics) via Thinlinc thanks to its NVidia Quadro P2000 graphics card and is suitable for interactive pre/post-processing work.
 Some graphical software available there are ABAQUS CAE, ANSYS Workbench, COMSOL, GNU Octave, Mathematica, MATLAB, ParaView, Simpack, and STAR-View+.

 The teacher who will manage the course needs to apply for a project in SUPR using the link to the Mstud round given by Mikael Enelund.
 This round is unlisted, and can't be accessed without this link.

 New users need to go through the steps listed in Getting access.